-The Paramedic program is a three-semester sequence consisting of various components including didactic lectures, skills and simulation labs, and clinical practice.
-Throughout the course of the program students, gain the necessary skills and abilities to demonstrate competency and professionalism as the highest trained personnel within the scope of pre-hospital medicine.
-Program participants are subject to an intensive 1,200 contact-hour program requiring careful planning of school, work, and home schedules in order to succeed.
-In addition, class sessions do not follow the traditional two-days-a-week course schedule common amongst other collegiate classes.
-Conversely, the paramedic class schedule varies week-to-week in order to accommodate participants who work a 24-on, 48-off type of shift schedule.
-Furthermore, clinical internship schedules do not follow the college’s academic calendar and often require participation during nights, weekends, and/or holidays.
-Interested parties should contact EMS program staff for scheduling details and/or additional information.
+The Polk State Paramedic Program is a 1200 contact hour program consisting of various components including didactic lectures, skills and simulation labs, and clinical practice.
+Throughout the course of the program, students gain the necessary skills to demonstrate competency and professionalism as the highest trained personnel within pre-hospital medicine.
+The paramedic class schedule varies week-to-week to accommodate those who work a 24-on, 48-off shift schedule.
+Furthermore, clinical internship schedules often require participation during nights, weekends, and/or holidays.

 Additional Program Requirements